awsdocs/amazon-dynamodb-developer-guide/doc_source/Introduction.md

  You can create on\-demand backups and enable point\-in\-time recovery for your Amazon DynamoDB tables\.
 Point\-in\-time recovery helps protect your tables from accidental write or delete operations\.
 With point\-in\-time recovery, you can restore that table to any point in time during the last 35 days\.
 For more information, see [Point\-in\-Time Recovery: How It Works](PointInTimeRecovery_Howitworks.md)\.

  DynamoDB allows you to delete expired items from tables automatically to help you reduce storage usage and the cost of storing data that is no longer relevant\.
-For more information, see [Expiring Items Using Time to Live \(TTL\)](TTL.md)\.
+For more information, see [Expiring Items By Using DynamoDB Time to Live \(TTL\)](TTL.md)\.

 ## High Availability and Durability<a name="ddb_highavailability"></a>